deepak5691/Spotify-Clone/README.md

 ## Installation

 To run this project locally, follow these steps:

-1. Clone this repository using `git clone https://github.com/vishesh-pandey/v-music.git`
-2. Install dependencies using `npm install`
+1. Install dependencies using `npm install`
-3. Start the development server using `npm start`
+2. Start the development server using `npm start`

 ## Usage